-Trump book author Michael Wolff contradicts president, says he interviewed him
+Author of Trump book contradicts president, says he interviewed him

 Bannon’s reaction to the controversy has been muted.
 In interviews after the news broke with the conservative Breitbart News website, he called Trump a “great man” and pledged continued support for the president’s agenda.

-Reporting by Makini Brice; Editing by Susan Heavey and Frances Kerry
+Reporting by Makini Brice; Additional reporting by Ian Simpson; Editing by Susan Heavey and Frances Kerry